zzhangjii/learning-library/workshops/docker/DockerJS.md

 ![](images/000JumpStart/JS2.PNG)

+The AlphaOffice UI is shown below.

 ![](images/000JumpStart/JS0-4.PNG)

 ## Objectives

 - Connect into your account using VNC Viewer
-- Do some docker commands to see various aspects of the set up
+- Perform some docker commands to see various aspects of the set up
 - Use the AlphaOffice application
-- Go into the UI Docker container and make small changes in the application.
+- Edit the UI Docker container and make small changes to the application.

 ## Docker Overview